Introduction

 It can be said that Harvard is one of the most reputable business schools of all time.
-It is nearly impossible to forget Harvard when you are considering top Ivy League schools.
+It is nearly impossible to forget Harvard when considering top Ivy League schools.
 Earning an MBA from any business school is an outstanding achievement, but many would argue that an MBA from a school like Harvard holds even more weight when it comes to future career prospects.

 This may be why Harvard has such an extensive list of alumni who have become CEOs, presidents, directors, and chief executives at major corporations such as JPMorgan Chase & Co. and General Electric.
 Harvard is consistently ranked amongst the top business schools globally due to its outstanding faculty, impressive curriculum, and wide range of extra-curricular opportunities.

-Aside from their reputation, Harvard also offers"a vast ecosystem of resources that supports the unique needs of innovators both inside and outside the classroom."
+Aside from its reputation, Harvard also offers "a vast ecosystem of resources that supports the unique needs of innovators both inside and outside the classroom."
 Harvard students are encouraged to pursue their entrepreneurial passions and provided with the necessary means to do so.
-If this sounds like the kind of place where you would like to pursue an MBA, then Harvard Business School might be worth considering.

 Overview of the Harvard 2+2 Program